darkcleopas/darkcleopas/README.md

 - using Computer Vision algorithms in some personal projects

 ## 🌱 I’m always learning ...
-- Machine Learning, focusing in Computer Vision
+- Machine Learning, now focusing in Computer Vision
 - some Data Science features
 - best programming pratices